Durant, Curry carry Warriors past Nuggets

+DENVER -- The Golden State Warriors hit the road searching for consistency after a tough start to the season.

+They’re heading home with three wins and feeling good after running the Denver Nuggets off their home court.

-DENVER – Kevin Durant scored 25 points, Stephen Curry had 22 points and 11 assists, and the Golden State Warriors routed the Denver Nuggets 127-108 on Saturday night.
+Kevin Durant scored 25 points, Stephen Curry had 22 points and 11 assists, and Golden State routed Denver 127-108 on Saturday night.

-Draymond Green had 15 points, eight assists and seven assists and Klay Thompson scored 15 points for Golden State, which has won three straight and six of its last seven.
+Draymond Green had 15 points, eight assists and seven rebounds and Klay Thompson scored 15 points for Golden State, which has won three straight and six of its last seven.

+The wins came against three teams with winning records -- the Los Angeles Clippers, San Antonio Spurs and Denver.
+The Warriors averaged 126.7 points on the trip.

+”Getting on the road was good for us,“ coach Steve Kerr said. ”Sometimes you need to get on the road to feel more threatened.
+A team like this, especially, that’s used to being successful.
+I thought we took a couple of home games for granted and we weren’t defending, we weren’t bringing energy.

 Will Barton had 21 points and eight rebounds and Emmanuel Mudiay scored 15 points for Denver, which lost the second game of a home back-to-back.
 No Nuggets starter scored in double figures.

+“They know what it takes,” Barton said of Golden State.
+“They’re the world champs and they know what they’re doing.
+Hopefully we learned something from them tonight.”

-The Warriors (7-3) blitzed the Nuggets with a dominant third quarter.
-Denver had owned the quarter its previous four games, outscoring opponents 146-78, but the Warriors turned the tables, outscoring the Nuggets 43-21 in the third.
+Golden State (7-3) blitzed the Nuggets with a dominant third quarter.
+Denver had owned the period its previous four games, outscoring opponents 146-78, but the Warriors turned the tables, outscoring the Nuggets 43-21 in the third.

 The Warriors outscored the Nuggets 27-6 during a stretch where it turned a five-point lead into an 87-61 advantage halfway through the quarter.

+“Our starting team in the third quarter didn’t have a lot of energy and when things went south we didn’t fight or compete,” Denver coach Michael Malone said.
+“That was a little disappointing.”

-The Nuggets (5-5) called two timeouts to try to stop the run but couldn’t turn the momentum.
-Curry converted a four-point play with a 3-pointer and a free throw, and Durant scored 13 points in the quarter.
+Malone called two timeouts to try to stop the run but couldn’t turn the momentum.
+Curry converted a four-point play with a 3-pointer and a free throw and nearly had another one, and Durant scored 13 points in the quarter.

+“I think everybody came out with great energy in the second half,” Durant said.
+“We found something in the pick-and-roll and we tried to exploit it.
+Steph, he should have had eight points.
+He had two four-point plays that kind of broke their backs a little bit.”

 Durant hit three free throws with 32 seconds left in the third to make it 103-74 and then watched the fourth quarter on the bench with Curry.